fidesosu/passelimerit-docs/parts/sales-invoices/create-credit-invoice/index.md

 It is the same as create sales invoice, but use negative quantity.
 If you have discount, the DiscountAmount has to be negative value as well.

-This is the normal Sales invoice, we’re going to credit with second payload:
+This is the normal Sales invoice, we're going to credit with second payload:

 ```json
 {